 No one wants to live in a city of inequalities, and Bristol has an amazing charitable and community ethos, but to make a real impact, there needs to be a way to focus resources, and give power to those who are so often disempowered by the structure of our society.

-Bristol Local Food Fund is a new project, created and run by a small group of volunteers working in partnership with Quartet Community Foundation, Burges Salmon, Feeding Bristol and Bristol Food Network.
+Bristol Local Food Fund is working in partnership with Bristol City Council, Burges Salmon, Feeding Bristol, Quartet Community Foundation on behalf of Bristol City Funds, and Bristol Food Network.

 What are we aiming to achieve?

 A Crowdfunder campaign launched on Tuesday 26th October, until Tuesday 30th November, with a target raise of £100,000.

 To make sure the fund truly serves people in the city who are most in need, BLFF will recruit a Citizen’s Panel, a group of people with lived experience of food poverty, to help design the fund.

 The panel members will be diverse and representative of many areas of Bristol, especially communities, areas and demographics that are most heavily impacted by food insecurity.

 The panel members will be remunerated for their time at the equivalent rate of the real living wage and will be professionally facilitated and supported through the design process.

 The panel will likely take place from December 2021 to February 2022, with the first round of grants awarded in March 2022.
 The specifics of the fund - e.g. the awards process, eligibility criteria will be shaped by the Citizens Panel, but guided by principles of equity, accessibility, flexibility and a vision of making good quality, affordable food available to everyone.